All 23 banks survive Fed's 2023 stress test

 Results did vary widely across the industry, however.
 The bank with the highest capital ratio under the Fed’s “severely adverse scenario” was Charles Schwab (SCHW), one of the lenders that came under a lot of investor scrutiny earlier this year as other banks stumbled.

 The bank with the lowest ratio was Citizens Financial (CFG), a regional bank based in Rhode Island.
+Other regional banks such as US Bancorp (USB) and Truist also ended the test with smaller buffers than their giant rivals.

-Citigroup had the biggest projected net income losses under the Fed’s “severely adverse scenario,” with $34.9 billion, followed by Wells Fargo ($32.9 billion) and JPMorgan ($30.1 billion).
-Capital One (COF) had the largest amount of loan losses, with $14.7 billion.
+But the giants of the industry also posted the biggest projected net income losses under the Fed’s “severely adverse scenario,” led by Citigroup's $34.9 billion.
+Wells Fargo had $32.9 billion and JPMorgan had $30.1 billion.

-Goldman had the highest amount of estimated losses from commercial estate loans and credit cards.
-It also had the highest losses in separate assessments of how the biggest banks would perform under “global and exploratory market shocks.”
+Goldman, perhaps the most storied name on Wall Street, had the highest amount of estimated losses from commercial estate loans and credit cards.

+It also recorded the highest losses in separate Fed assessments of how the trading books of the biggest banks would perform under “global and exploratory market shocks.”

 Tougher rules